 The Board may create any committee deemed necessary or convenient to serve the purposes of the Association on such terms and conditions as from time to time the Board may require.
 The President shall appoint the chairperson and members of the committee.
-By a majority vote, the Board may modify or revoke any of the authority so delegated.
+The Board may modify or revoke any of the authority of any committee, except the Nominating Committee or the Executive Committee.
 The committee shall establish a time and place for its meetings with reasonable notice to all members, and no act of a committee shall be valid unless approved by the majority of its members.
-Each committee shall keep minutes of its meetings and submit the minutes to the Board Secretary.
+Each committee shall keep the minutes of its meetings and submit the minutes to the Secretary.

-President of the Board shall have the right to attend all committee meetings.
+President of the Board shall have the right to attend all committee meetings, except the Nominating Committee.

-Section 7.03 Terms.
 Committee Chairpersons and members shall serve terms set by the Board and may be extended if the Board sees fit to do so.
 All committees and members shall be reviewed annually by the Board for reappointment.

 A majority of committee members shall constitute a quorum.

-Section 7.06 Conduct.
 Each committee shall adopt its own rules for procedure as long as they are consistent with the law and do not violate these Bylaws or rules and regulations set by the Board.

-The Board shall identify and engage an Executive Director, who may either be an employee of the Association or of a professional Management Firm contracted with the Association.
-The administrative and executive offices of the Association shall be the responsibility of the Executive Director and shall report to the President.
+The Board shall identify and engage an Executive Director, who may either be an employee of the Association or of a professional management firm contracted with the Association.
+The administrative offices of the Association shall be the responsibility of the Executive Director, who shall report to the President.

 Section 9.02 Executive Director Duties.